 Farm Bill Primer: Conservation Title

-As Congress considers authorizing the next farm bill, areas of possible interest in the conservation title may include funding for programs and climate strategies for the agricultural sector.
+As Congress considers authorizing the next farm bill, areas of possible interest in the conservation title may include funding, status of program authorization, and policy changes for conservation programs.

 Conservation Program Portfolio

-Conservation programs are administered by the U.S. Department of Agriculture (USDA) and can be grouped into the following categories: working lands programs, land retirement programs, easement programs, partnership and grant programs, and conservation compliance (see text box and CRS Report R40763, Agricultural Conservation: A Guide to Programs).
+Farm bill-authorized conservation programs are administered by the U.S. Department of Agriculture (USDA) and can be grouped into the following categories: working lands programs, land retirement programs, easement programs, partnership and grant programs, and conservation compliance (see the text box below and CRS Report R47478, Agricultural Conservation and the Next Farm Bill).

 Selected Farm Bill Conservation Programs